Streus/encounter/rules.md

 **Discard hand.** At the end of your turn, discard any cards remaining in your hand and any unspent Energy.

 **Resolve Boss cards.** If there are Boss cards still in front of you, resolve them.
+If any Boss cards you resolve draw additional cards, resolve those cards as well.

 ## Ending a Round
 Once each player takes a turn, move the "Round Start" token to the next clockwise player, and begin a new round.